Work, Tax, CV

 How do I get my tax back?

 The New Zealand tax year starts on 1 April and ends 31 March of the following year.
-In general, you can apply for a tax refund after the tax has finished.
-However, early returns are possible.
+In general, you can apply for a tax refund after the tax year has finished.

-A tax return can be a complicated and time consuming process and the amount of tax you get back depends on how many days you have worked, how much you earned, how much tax you paid and for how many different employers you have worked.
+A tax return for employees is pretty straight forwards and the amount of tax you get back depends on how many days you have worked, how much you earned, how much tax you paid and for how many different employers you have worked.

 How much tax will I pay?